Training

 Glycogen depletion.
 Muscle glycogen is the primary fuel for high-intensity training.
 Lower carbohydrate intake and calorie restriction reduce glycogen stores, directly impairing maximal strength output.
 This is the most immediate mechanism.

 Reduced anabolic hormones.
-Testosterone and IGF-1 both decrease during restriction.
+Trexler 2014 documented that testosterone, IGF-1, and leptin all decrease during sustained restriction.
 These hormones support muscle protein synthesis and recovery — their reduction impairs the rate of strength maintenance.

 Neurological fatigue.
 The nervous system is also under greater demand when recovering from training on fewer calories.
 Neural drive — the ability to recruit muscle fibres maximally — can decrease under sustained restriction.

 Muscle loss.
 If the cut is too aggressive or protein intake is too low, actual muscle mass decreases.
 Smaller muscle means less force potential.
-This is the outcome to prevent.
+This is the outcome to prevent — Helms et al. (2014) in the natural bodybuilding position stand tied the 0.5–1%/week rate-of-loss rule specifically to this risk.

 What Strength Reduction Is Normal?